dmak007/cert_demos/08_file_types/readme.md

 This will prompt for a password, and output the contents in a mix of text and base64.
 To view the certificates within the file, copy+paste the base64 certificate text to a file and output using the x509 command used earlier.

+Handy tip: The password for a pfx file may not be the same as the password
+           used to encrypt the private key within!
+If the expected pfx password isn't working, try just hitting enter (password = empty string).